joebertj/aiops/README.md

 ### Core Philosophy
 AIOps represents a paradigm shift from traditional infrastructure management to AI-first operations.
 The goal is to make infrastructure as conversational and intuitive as possible while maintaining the precision and reliability that operations teams require.

-**AI Foundation + Human Innovation:** We leverage AI's existing superiority as our foundation, then use human creativity to transcend training data limitations and create truly groundbreaking solutions.
-AI provides the superior base; human creativity is what makes tools transcendent.
+**AI Base Layer + Experimental Innovation:** We leverage AI as our base infrastructure layer, then experiment with non-traditional, training-contradicting techniques to create breakthrough solutions.
+AI provides the foundational capabilities; experimental techniques that contradict training patterns are what create genuine innovation.

 ### Planned Components
 - **🐚 awesh**: AI-aware shell (current showcase)